RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 - Tell them to keep the `remote_machine.key` file somewhere safe and NEVER to reveal it to anyone.

-- Ask the user to generate a Certificate Signing Request for this private key with the command below and then e-mail the generated `.csr` file to you for processing; they should replace `devicename` with a string representing their device (e.g. for me it would be `RobLaptop`) and, so that it is possible to manage things, they should enter the same string in the `Organisation Name` field of the CSR and they should populate the `E-mail Address` field correctly in the CSR (everything else may be left blank by pressing `.` and then `<enter>`):
+- Ask the user to generate a certificate signing request for this private key with the command below and then e-mail the generated `.csr` file to you for processing; they should replace `devicename` with a string representing their device (e.g. for me it would be `RobLaptop`) and, so that it is possible to manage things, they should enter the same string in the `Organisation Name` field of the CSR and they should populate the `E-mail Address` field correctly in the CSR (everything else may be left blank by pressing `.` and then `<enter>`):

   ```
   sudo openssl req -new -key remote_machine.key -out remote_machine.devicename.csr